 Now that you have a firm grasp on the fundamentals, it is time to determine whether or not your company is required to register for GST and, if it is, what the following steps are and how to complete the process.

 Who needs to register for GST?

-- International retailers with total Australian sales of $75,000 or more a year
+- International retailers with annual sales in Australia of $75,000 or more who are not based in Australia

 Benefits of registering

 After you have registered for GST, you will not be required to pay GST on any of your business expenses.
 When you make the purchase, you will still be paid the price that includes the GST, but you will have the opportunity to reclaim that money back when you file your return with the ATO.

 You’ll want an Australian Business Number in order to proceed (ABN).
 However, in order to submit an application for an Australian Business Number (ABN), you will first need to obtain an Australian Company Number (ACN) if you intend to operate your business as a corporation.